Which Nulo Freestyle Limited Plus Dry Recipes Get

-Judging by its ingredients alone, Nulo Freestyle Limited Plus dog food looks like an above-average dry product.
+Based on its ingredients alone, Nulo Freestyle Limited Plus Dog Food looks like an above-average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the chickpeas and lima beans, this still looks like the profile of a kibble containing a significant amount of meat.
+When you consider the protein-boosting effect of the chickpeas and chickpea flour, this still looks like the profile of a kibble containing a significant amount of meat.

-Nulo Freestyle Limited Plus is a plant-based dry dog food using a significant amount of turkey and turkey meal as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nulo Freestyle Limited Plus is a grain-free dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.